imagej/imagej.github.io/_pages/software/adiposoft.md

 If you choose to run Adiposoft in Automated mode, the program analyzes the selected images, and stores the results in the output directory.

-If you choose to analyze “One Image”, the output directory will contain an image with the results of the segmentation overlaid on the original image and an excel file containing the complete list of adipocytes with their area and equivalent diameter.
-If you choose to analyze “A Directory”, the output directory will contain an excel file with the list of adipocytes of all the images, with their area and parameters, and a directory named as the original input directory containing all the segmented images and one excel file per image, containing the results of that particular image.
-If you choose to analyze “A list of Directories”, the output folder will contain a tree of directories replicating the input tree, but containing the results of the analysis.
+If you choose to analyze "One Image", the output directory will contain an image with the results of the segmentation overlaid on the original image and an excel file containing the complete list of adipocytes with their area and equivalent diameter.
+If you choose to analyze "A Directory", the output directory will contain an excel file with the list of adipocytes of all the images, with their area and parameters, and a directory named as the original input directory containing all the segmented images and one excel file per image, containing the results of that particular image.
+If you choose to analyze "A list of Directories", the output folder will contain a tree of directories replicating the input tree, but containing the results of the analysis.

 ### Manual analysis